fenago/data-analysis-pandas/lab_guides/lab_11.md

 ![](./images/Figure_11.14_B16834.jpg)

-Figure 11.14 -- Performance of the Naive Bayes classifier

 Unfortunately, we are triggering an enormous quantity of false positives (8,218).
 For the month of February, roughly 1 out of every 1,644 attack